A Note on the Walsh Spectrum of Power Residue S-Boxes: Numerical Computations

 \section{Numerical Computations}

 We have implemented character sums with the computer algebra program \cite{OSCAR}.
-For small primes we have exhaustively computed the various Kloosterman and Walsh spectra of this paper to observe our estimations in practice.
+Our code is publicly available on GitHub.\footnote{\url{https://github.com/SteinerMatthias/Walsh-Spectrum-of-Power-Residue-S-Boxes}} For small primes we have exhaustively computed the various Kloosterman and Walsh spectra of this paper to observe our estimations in practice.